DSC-McMaster-U/Auto-ML/research/sprint_2/VERTEX_AI.md

 - Read data from Cloud Storage
    - data_dir = "/gsc/bucket/folder"
    - data_dir = pathlib.Path(data_dir)
+   - Cloud Storage Fuse (gcs):
+      - Using this tool, training jobs on vertex AI can access cloud storage as files on the local file system.
+This               provides high throughput for large file sequential reads.

 - Write model to Cloud Storage (so it can be run on a different device) -model.save("/gsc/bucket/modelname")